jacobt/pyhaml/README.md

 #pyHaml

 pyHaml is a python port of [Haml](http://haml.hamptoncatlin.com), an HTML templating engine used primarily with Ruby on Rails.
-I'll refer to Ruby Haml as rHaml.

-The goals of the project are to create a Haml templating engine that is

-1. pythonic
-2. flexible
-3. portable

-#pythonic
+Ruby Haml will be referred to as rHaml for the purposes of this document.

 In order to make pyHaml a bit more pythonic, most of the syntax evaluated as Ruby in rHaml is evaluated as python.
 For example, the following rHaml code snippet:

     %tagname{:attr1 => 'value1', :attr2 => 'value2'} Contents

-is written in pyhaml as:
+is written in pyhaml, using python `dict`, as:

     %tagname{'attr1': 'value1', 'attr2': 'value2'} Contents

-using python `dict` syntax rather than Ruby hash syntax.

-#flexible

 pyHaml aims to be flexible and intuitive, allowing python to be evaluated inline as would be expected.